bloominstituteoftechnology/Redux-Todo/README.md

 ### State Tree

 * Your application should have an input field, a submit button, and a list of items that represents your todo list.
 * Your application's state tree should have a single property called `todos`.
-It should take the same form as the object shown below.
+It shoulds take the same form as the object shown below.

 ```